mikhail-tsennykh/MvcCheckBoxList/README.md

-## CheckBoxList(For) - a missing MVC extension v.1.4.4.0 (development)
+## CheckBoxList(For) - a missing MVC extension v.1.4.4.0 (beta)

-MVC3 source project for Visual Studio 2010 and .NET 4.0.
+MVC3 source project for Visual Studio 2012 and .NET 4.0.

 #### Introduction